Intro

 Membership inference also threatens machine learning as a service (MLaaS) platforms where models are trained on pooled client data.
 As Choquette-Choo et al. show, a facial GAN on an MLaaS platform leaked private details about D through generated samples.
 [2] Their attack accuracy reached over 90% in identifying members of D, demonstrating serious privacy risks with pooled training.
 Machine learning as a service platforms also risk this form of privacy leakage, as private training data from many clients is pooled to build single virtual models.

-Sensitive Use Cases at Risk
+Sensitive Domains at Risk

 The Federated Learning Approach